usnistgov/trec-browser/browser/src/docs/trec19/overview.md

 {==

 Research in Information Retrieval has traditionally focused on serving the best results for a single query.
 In practice however users often enter queries in sessions of reformulations.
-The Sessions Track at TREC 2010 implements an initial experiment to evaluate the effectiveness of retrieval systems over single query reformulations
+The Sessions Track at TREC 2010 implements an initial experiment to evaluate the effectiveness of retrieval systems over single query reformulations.

 ==}